• Skip to primary navigation

 Storage

-This cake is best the day it’s made.
-But if you do have leftovers, store them covered in the refrigerator for 3-4 days.
+This cake is best the day it's made.
+But if you do have leftovers, store them in an airtight container in the refrigerator for 3-4 days.

 Since the butter in the cake will cause it to be very dense when cold, I'd suggest reheating individual slices in the microwave for 15-20 seconds or bring the entire cake to room temperature prior to serving.